Understanding the Conversion: L/min to m³/h (Liters per Minute to Cubic Meters per Hour)

 Dimensional Analysis: A More Rigorous Approach

-While the simplified method (multiplying by 0.06) is convenient, a more rigorous approach uses dimensional analysis.
+While the simplified method (multiplying by 0.Even so, 06) is convenient, a more rigorous approach uses dimensional analysis.
 This method ensures you understand the underlying relationships between the units and helps avoid errors.

 Let's convert 100 L/min to m³/h using dimensional analysis: